Richmond Park: Stuart origins

 In 1625 Charles I brought his court to Richmond Palace to escape an outbreak of plague in London and turned the area on the hill above Richmond into a park for the hunting of red and fallow deer.
-It was originally referred to as the king's "New Park" to distinguish it from the existing park in Richmond, which is now known as Old Deer Park.
-In 1637 he appointed Jerome Weston, 2nd Earl of Portland as keeper of the new park for life, with a fee of 12 (old) pence a day, pasture for four horses, and the use of the brushwood – later holders of that office were known as "Ranger".
-Charles's decision, also in 1637, to enclose the land (Note: An Ordnance Survey map, published in 1949 and now held at The National Archives (UK), shows contemporary features in Richmond Park alongside the place names and field boundaries that existed prior to the 1637 Enclosure Act.) was not popular with the local residents, but he did allow pedestrians the right of way.
-To this day the walls remain, although they have been partially rebuilt and reinforced.
+It was originally called the King's "New Park" to distinguish it from an existing park nearby, now known as Old Deer Park.
+In 1637 he appointed Jerome Weston, 2nd Earl of Portland as keeper for life, with a fee of 12 (old) pence a day, pasture for four horses, and the use of the brushwood – later holders of that office were known as "Ranger".
+Charles's decision, also in 1637, to enclose the land (Note: An Ordnance Survey map, published in 1949 and now held at The National Archives (UK), shows contemporary features in Richmond Park alongside the place names and field boundaries that existed prior to the 1637 Enclosure Act.) was not popular with local residents, but he did allow pedestrians the right of way.
+The walls remain, partially rebuilt and reinforced.
 Following Charles I's execution, custodianship of the park passed to the Corporation of the City of London.
 It was returned to the restored monarch, Charles II, on his return to London in 1660.

 Georgian alterations

-In 1719, Caroline of Ansbach and her husband, the future George II of Great Britain, bought Richmond Lodge as a country residence.
-This building had first been built as a hunting lodge for James I in 1619 and had also been occupied by William III.
+In 1719, Caroline of Ansbach and her husband, the future King George II, bought Richmond Lodge as a country residence.
+This building had first been built as a hunting lodge for James I in 1619 and had been occupied by William III.
 As shown in a map of 1734, Richmond Park and Richmond Gardens then formed a single unit – the latter was merged with Kew Gardens by George III in the early 19th century.
-In 1736 the Queen's Ride was cut through existing woodland to create a grand avenue through the park and Bog Gate or Queen's Gate was opened as a private entrance for Caroline to enter the park on her journeys between White Lodge and Richmond Lodge.
-The same map shows Pen Ponds, a lake divided in two by a causeway, dug in 1746 and initially referred to as the Canals, which is now a good place to see water birds.
+In 1736 the Queen's Ride was cut through existing woodland to create a grand avenue through the park and Bog Gate or Queen's Gate was opened as a private entrance for Queen Caroline to enter the park on her journeys between White Lodge and Richmond Lodge.
+The same map shows the two Pen Ponds, dug in 1746 and initially named the Canals.
 Richmond Lodge fell out of use on Caroline's death in 1737 but was brought back into use by her grandson George III as his summer residence from 1764 to 1772, when he switched his summer residence to Kew Palace and had Richmond Lodge demolished.